 - Using the local Multiple Listing Service (MLS)

 Step 2: Workout the average price per square foot of the comps

-The calculator has located 4 comps in the same area that also have 3 bedrooms and 2 bathrooms.
+The ARV calculator has located 4 comps in the same area that also have 3 bedrooms and 2 bathrooms.
 The average $/SQ FOOT is $161 for the comps.
-Now you can simply multiply this amount by the revised SQ Foot amount of your , to work out the final ARV.
+Now you can simply multiply this amount by the revised SQ Foot amount of your investment property, to work out the estimated ARV.

-Step 3: Multiply the average price per square foot of the comps by the investment property's square footage
+Step 3: Multiply the average price per square foot by the square footage of investment property

-As you can see in the calculation above, the works out to $232,046 in this particular example.
+As you can see in the calculation above, the home’s estimated ARV works out to $232,046 in this particular example.

 What is the 70 rule in real estate?